Leo Tolstoy

 2

-All origins are mysteries; the cause of any individual or collective life is a mystery, i.e. something that cannot be grasped by reason, something inexplicable, indefinite.
-In a word, all individuality is an unsolvable puzzle, and no origin can be explained.
-To be sure, everything that happens can be explained by the past, but the origin of everything had no prior cause.
+All origins are mysteries; the cause of every individual or collective life is a mystery, i.e. something that cannot be grasped by reason, something inexplicable, indefinite.
+In a word, every individuality is an unsolvable enigma, and no beginning can be explained.
+To be sure, everything that happens can be explained retrospectively, but the beginning of everything had no prior cause.
 It remains forever the original miracle of creation because it is not a consequence of something else: that only occurs between the things of the past, the things that constitute its environment, occasion, setting, and which accompany its emergence.
-The emergence itself remains unfathomable.
+But the emergence itself remains unfathomable.

 — Amiel